mui/mui-x/packages/x-codemod/README.md

 #### `rename-responsive-chart-container`

-Renames `ResponsiveChartContainer` and `ResponsiveChartContainerPro` by `ChartContainer` and `ChartContainer` which have the same behavior in v8.
+Renames `ResponsiveChartContainer` and `ResponsiveChartContainerPro` by `ChartContainer` and `ChartContainerPro` which have the same behavior in v8.

 ```diff
 - import { ResponsiveChartContainer } from '@mui/x-charts/ResponsiveChartContainer';